Skip to main content

 Slab:

-Slabs are horizontal slab elements in building floors and roof.
+Slabs are the horizontal elements that form the floors and roofs of the building.
+They are typically made of reinforced concrete and provide a platform for occupants and their belongings.
 They may carry gravity loads as well as lateral loads.
-The depth of the slab is usually very small relatively to its length and width.
+The depth of the slab is usually very small relative to its length and width.

 Beams: